What is a Jockey Box?

 Jockey boxes are generally constructed from insulated coolers, modified to accommodate the essential components required to transform them into sophisticated and reliable mobile draft units.

 The key ingredients are our coils, shank plates, and faucets, all made from food-grade stainless steel.
-Whether you choose one of our 4-Tap, 2-Tap, or 1-Tap editions from our product lineup, as your beverage leaves its keg it circulates through 50’ of coil per draft line.
+Whether you choose one of our 4-Tap, 2-Tap, or 1-Tap editions from our product lineup, as your beverage leaves its keg it circulates through 50’ or 100' of coil per draft line.

 HOW IT WORKS